Is Safety Training Helpful?

 I have always doubted the efficacy of repetitive and boring training sessions whether personal or virtual (Will your Refresher Training Work?).
 What is more surprising is that organizations are increasing their training budget without evaluating efficacy of their training program.

-NIOSH recently a report regarding Occupational Health and Safety (OHS) training supporting this view (A Systematic Review of the Effectiveness of Training & Education for the Protection of Workers).
+NIOSH recently released a report regarding Occupational Health and Safety (OHS) training supporting this view (A Systematic Review of the Effectiveness of Training & Education for the Protection of Workers).

 I would like to highlight one of the key conclusions regarding engagement during training sessions.